sachdh-anand/StreamCrew/README.md

 ## 📊 How It Works

-StreamCrew uses a two-agent system powered by CrewAI:
+KeynoteGenie uses a two-agent system powered by CrewAI:

 1. **Research Agent**: Searches the internet for the latest information on your chosen topic using the SerperDevTool
 2. **Writing Agent**: Transforms the research findings into a coherent, engaging keynote speech